-The ACP application demonstrates that the ACP will achieve reductions of PM, NOx, and GHG emissions equivalent to or greater than the level that would have been achieved by following the requirements set forth in section 2478.4, and section 2478.5 (as applicable) using the assumptions set forth in subsection (b) and demonstrates that these reductions will be Real, Quantifiable, Verifiable, and Enforceable, including a detailed explanation of the information and calculations used to demonstrate that the emission reductions to be achieved by the ACP will satisfy the requirements of subsection (b) throughout the Five-Year Verification Period; and
+The ACP application demonstrates that the ACP proposed emission reduction measures will achieve reductions of PM, NOx, and GHG emissions equivalent to or greater than the level that would have been achieved by directly complying with the requirements set forth in section 2478.4, and section 2478.5 (as applicable) using the assumptions set forth in subsection (b) and demonstrates that these reductions will be Quantifiable, Verifiable, and Enforceable, including a detailed explanation of the information and calculations used to demonstrate that the emission reductions to be achieved by the ACP will satisfy the requirements of subsection (b) throughout the Five-Year Verification Period.

-The ACP application includes an attestation statement pursuant to section 2478.14(a)(2).
+The ACP application includes an attestation statement pursuant to subsection 2478.15(a)(2).

 Notice of Approval or Disapproval.
-Within 45 calendar days of the date when a complete application is submitted, the Executive Officer shall issue an Executive Order approving the ACP application or notifying the Locomotive Operator in writing of the disapproval of the ACP application, unless a notice of deficiency is issued pursuant to subsection (e).
+Within 45 calendar days of the date when a complete application is submitted, the Executive Officer shall issue an Executive Order approving the ACP application or notifying the Locomotive Operator in writing of the disapproval of the ACP application.

 The Executive Officer’s approval of an ACP shall not serve as a substitute for any other approvals that may be required by the federal, state, or local government.
 Approval is contingent on the ACP’s compliance with all applicable laws, ordinances, and regulations, including obtaining any permits or approvals necessary to undertake the activities constituting the ACP, and complying with all environmental review requirements associated with such activities.

-(2) If the ACP is approved, upon the start date for the ACP listed in the Executive Order approving the ACP and until expiration or revocation as described in subsection (h), the Operator shall be exempt from its regulatory obligations under the Spending Account, the In-Use Operational Requirement, or both, as indicated in the Executive Order.
+If the ACP is approved, upon the start date for the ACP listed in the Executive Order approving the ACP and until expiration or revocation as described in subsection (i), the Operator shall be exempt from its regulatory obligations under the Spending Account (section 2478.4), the In-Use Operational Requirements (section 2478.5), or both, as indicated in the Executive Order.

 Expiration and Revocation.
 An ACP that has expired or has been revoked shall not be used for compliance with this Locomotive Regulation as of the date of expiration or revocation.